woc-hack/collab-graph/data/README.md

 # Retrieving the data from WoC

-The data available through WoC infrastructure, gives a uniq oportunity to have access to the whole OSS data at the same time which is vital to our goal.
+The data available through WoC infrastructure, gives a unique opportunity to have access to the whole OSS data at the same time which is vital to our goal.
 Here is how we have tried to use WoC.

 ### Trying to find the graph edges given a certain node